Asynchronous Execution

 Monad decouples consensus from execution, moving execution out of the hot path of consensus into a separate, slightly-lagged swim lane.

-In Monad, nodes come to consensus (i.e. agreement about the official ordering of transactions), without either the leader or validating nodes having to have executed those transactions yet.
+In Monad, nodes come to consensus (i.e. agreement about the official ordering of transactions), without ever executing those transactions.

-As a result of this simple change, execution can be budgeted the full block time.
-To see why, consider the somewhat stylized diagrams, in which dark purple rectangles correspond to execution, and light purple rectangles correspond to consensus:
+As a result of this change, execution can be budgeted the full block time.
+To see why, consider the somewhat stylized diagrams, in which blue rectangles correspond to execution, and orange rectangles correspond to consensus:

 In interleaved execution, the sum of the execution and consensus budgets equals the block time, and consensus occupies most of the block time.

-In asynchronous execution, consensus occupies the full block time - and so does execution, because they are occurring in separate swim lanes.
+In asynchronous execution, consensus occupies the full block time - and so does execution, because they are occurring in separate swim lanes, at the same time:

 Determined ordering implies state determinism

-is a systemwide parameter (currently anticipated to be 10).
+is a systemwide parameter (currently set in the testnet to 3

 As a result of this delayed merkle root: